bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Guides/Electronic-Terrorism.md

-Electronic Terrorism                            by The Jolly Roger
+_by The Jolly Roger_

 It starts when a big, dumb lummox rudely insults you.
 Being of a rational, intelligent disposition, you wisely choose to avoid a (direct) confrontation.
 But as he laughs in your face, you smile inwardly---your revenge is already planned.

-Step 1:  follow your victim to his locker, car, or house.
+1. follow your victim to his locker, car, or house.
 Once you have chosen your target site, lay low for a week or more, letting your anger boil.
-Step 2:  in the mean time, assemble your versatile terrorist kit(details below.)
+2. in the mean time, assemble your versatile terrorist kit(details below.)
-Step 3:  plant your kit at the designated target site on a monday morning between the hours of 4:00 am and 6:00 am.
-Include a calm, suggestive note that quietly hints at the possibility of another attack.
+3. plant your kit at the designated target site on a monday morning between the hours of 4:00 am and 6:00 am.
+4. Include a calm, suggestive note that quietly hints at the possibility of another attack.
 Do not write it by hand!
 An example of an effective note:

-  "don't be such a jerk, or the next one will take off your hand.
+> "don't be such a jerk, or the next one will take off your
+> hand.
 Have a nice day."

 Notice how the calm tone instills fear.
 As if written by a homicidal psychopath.
-Step 5:  choose a strategic location overlooking the target site.
+5. choose a strategic location overlooking the target site.
 Try to position yourself in such a way that you can see his facial contortions.
-Step 6:  sit back and enjoy the fireworks!
+6. sit back and enjoy the fireworks!
 Assembly of the versatile, economic, and effective terrorist kit #1: the parts you'll need are:

-1) 4 aa batteries
+* 4 aa batteries
-2) 1 9-volt battery
+* 1 9-volt battery
-3) 1 spdt mini relay (radio shack)
+* 1 spdt mini relay (radio shack)
-4) 1 rocket engine(smoke bomb or m-80)
+* 1 rocket engine(smoke bomb or m-80)
-5) 1 solar ignitor (any hobby store)
+* 1 solar ignitor (any hobby store)
-6) 1 9-volt battery connector
+* 1 9-volt battery connector

 Step 1:  take the 9-volt battery and wire it through the relay's coil.
 This circuit should also include a pair of contacts that when